-From 18 to 24 Feb 2020, the trend of water levels at Chiang Sean were slightly increased after finishing test of equipment of hydropower dam at Jinghong at 4 Jan 2020.
+From 25 Feb to 02 Mar 2020, the trend of water levels at Chiang Sean were slightly increased after finishing test of equipment of hydropower dam at Jinghong at 4 Jan 2020.
 Water level at Chiang Sean is relied from inflow at Jinghong Hydropower Station on Lancang and its catchment rainfall.
 The impact could obviously see the gradually increasing water level to downstream to Vientiane/Nong Khai.
 Based on a hydrological phenomenon, the inflow contribution of water from the upstream of Lancang-Mekong in China to the Mekong mainstream is about 16% in total during the Dry season from Nov to May, while 24% in the Wet season (Adamson.
 2010).
 The whole inflow of water into the lower Mekong basin is influenced more by inflow from tributaries and the direct rainfall catchment.

 The low inflows from upstream and less rainfall in catchments, resulting water levels from Paksane to Pakse are drastically dropped below their minimum levels.
-For example, at Vientiane/Nong Khai.
-From Stung Treng and Kratie stations, water levels were above their LTAs, followed the same trend from upstream.
-However, downstream from Komgpong Cham on the Mekong river, Phnom Penh Port to Prekdam on the Tonle Sap and Bassac and Koh Khel on the Bassac river, the water levels were stay below their LTAs and even close to their Minimum Levels.
-These stations were also considered as critical condition.
+Water levels at stations in the middle part of LMB from Vientiane to Pakse were slightly decreased based on the trend inflows from upstream, but their water levels were still staying below their LTAs.
+However, downstream from Komgpong Cham on the Mekong river, Phnom Penh Port to Prekdam on the Tonle Sap and

+Chaktomuk and Koh Khel on the Bassac river, the water levels were stay below their LTAs and even close to their Minimum Levels.
+These stations were also considered as very critical condition.
 Based on the Exceedance Recurrence of the Minimum Flow Volumes at Chiang Sean, Chaing Khan and Kratie referred to historical data availability and the flows volume up to October 2019, it showed the current situation at these stations are considered as critical low flows in between 50 to 100 year of return period of low flow condition.
 Figure 2 showed the Exceedance Recurrence Flow Volume with the table of probability condition of highlighted the low flows condition at Chiang Sean, Chiang Khan and Kratie.